 Analysis.
-The analytic technique also remained the same (i.e., HGLM), with the exception that we tested mediation using both the traditional Baron and Kenny (1986) standard and the Sobel test, which directly assesses the statistical significance of the change in regression coefficients when the mediator is added to the equation.
-As Baron and Kenny (1986) suggested, the Sobel test offers a confirmatory and rigorous test of mediation.
+The analytic technique also remained the same (i.e., HGLM) with the exception that mediation was tested using both the traditional Baron and Kenny (1986) standard and the Sobel test, which directly assesses the statistical significance of the change in regression coefficients when the mediator is added to the equation.
+As suggested by Baron and Kenny (1986), the Sobel test offers a confirmatory and rigorous test of mediation.